 More and more, when outside, I’ve been wearing Guidewear shirts from Cabela’s.
 Some of these shirts come with built-in sunscreen and insect protection.
 I’ve been wearing long-sleeved shirts as they provide more protection from the sun and bugs.
 You might think the long sleeves would be too warm, but the material that they’re made from is very lightweight and not hot at all.

 Last thing.
 Again back in the day, lifejackets were uncomfortable and bulky.
 We didn’t wear them too much.

 Today we have access to small, lightweight, and very comfortable inflatable vests.
-Some inflate automatically, some are manual.
-There is no reason not to wear these vests all the time on the water, but certainly when moving from spot to spot on plane.
+Some inflate automatically, some are manually.
+There is no reason not to wear these vests all the time on the water, but certainly when moving from spot to spot on a plane.
 This year I started wearing an inflatable belt pack that goes around my waist like a fanny pack.
 You don’t even know it’s there.
-Cabela’s makes this one, it’s called the Essential 2500 and it’s Coast Guard approved.
+Cabela’s makes this one, it’s called the Essential 2500 and it’s Coast Guard-approved.

 Originally I thought these ideas wouldn’t help us catch more fish, they would just make our fishing more enjoyable.
 But if these ideas enable us to go fishing when we ordinarily wouldn’t because of bugs or whatever, then we will catch more fish.
 With that in mind, use insect repellant and sunscreen and go fishing more often this summer.

 PHOTO CAPTION—It was a hot mid-summer day but Mike Frisch wore long sleeves to reduce sun exposure.
 This walleye didn’t care what Mike was wearing.

 To see all the most recent episodes of the Fishing the Midwest television series, new fishing-related tips, and fishing articles from the past, go to fishingthemidwest.com If you do Facebook, check us out for a variety of fishing-related things.